TAILOR-UoB/collaboration-exchange-fund/README.md

 ## How Much?

-We can support visits up to 15.000 EUR per proposal.
+We can support visits and workshops up to 15.000 EUR per proposal.
 We aim to support **20** visits over 2 years.
 The fund only covers travel, housing, and subsistence.
-The support is offered as a lump sum based on a cost estimate submitted beforehand.
-60% of the lump sum will be paid at the start of the visit.
-The remaining 40% will be paid after the final report has been received and approved.

 ## Practical Organization